danielemalitesta/FairDiffRec/README.md

 #### Datasets
 For this RQ, you need two more recommendation datasets (Movielens-1M_A and Foursquare_TKY) which come with users' metadata to calculate fairness metrics.

-They are available at these links:
+They are available at these link: https://zenodo.org/records/11502753.

-- Movielens-1M-A:
-- Foursquare-TKY:

 Once again, download the files, and put/decompress them in the ./datasets/ folder.